We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 Check-in

-Many airlines offer online check-in, so confirm with your carrier, as some may have specific requirements, such as printing or downloading your boarding pass in advance.
+Airlines sometimes have specific requirements, such as printing or downloading your boarding pass in advance.
+Check whether your airline has particular rules.

-See our special assistance pages for more information.
+See our assisted travel pages for more information

 Security